The Square Foot Garden: Gardening Made Easy

 To a smarty, them’s fightin’ words.

 in “All New Square Foot Gardening” Bartholomew breaks gardens down to 12” squares — literally.
 With proper spacing, that means just four plants per square.
-Savings to you?
-Well, by his math, planting in 12” squares instead of long rows saves you 80% of the garden area.
+By his math, planting in 12” squares instead of long rows saves you 80% of the garden area.
 To put it bluntly (and he does): “You can grow 100% of the harvest in only 20% of the space.”
 [To buy the paperback from Amazon, click here.
 For the Kindle edition, click here.]

 What does Bartholomew ask of you?
 Lay out a 4′ by 4′ area, frame it with planks nailed together (and, if you’re so inclined, painted a crisp white).
 Dig up the top six inches of soil.
 Mix in peat moss, vermiculite and compost.
 Now you have a 12” high growing area.
 Plant it.

 Bartholomew shows you how to do everything.
 When to do it.
 What tools you’ll need (few).
 How much work lies ahead (not so much).
 Everything important gets a big, clear, color photograph.
 And from the testimonials it really looks as if a few minutes a day can yield a bountiful organic harvest.

 “The Vegetable Garden’s Bible," by Edward C. Smith, is a first cousin to the square-foot method.
 Smith lives in the Northeast Kingdom of Vermont; whenever you read this, it’s probably snowing there right now.
 Smith is a bigtime gardener — he grows 100 kinds of vegetables in 1,500 square feet — so it’s harder for him to think small.
 And he does require a bit more of you.
 (No readymade compost for him, and he likes to dig deep.)
 But he adopts the raised bed approach.
 He likes wide rows.
 He’s organic.